graylikeblackandwhite/lemon-meringue/model.md

 ```

 ### 3. Reward function
+Elaborate: Will we make a decision once every time interval or at every time step?

+Discourage switching DUs and RUs too frequently.

 For the reward function, we want to penalize:
 - Assigning RUs to more than one DU